Meaning of Circular-Flow Diagram Model

-This is the simplest form of circular flow model and is straightforward to understand the concept and money flow in the economy.
+This is the simplest form of circular flow model and is straightforward for understanding the concept and money flow in the economy.

 In the real world, however, the two-sector model is incomplete.
 In the next level of the model, besides these two segments, it brings the government also into the picture.
-Individuals and households on the one hand and firms, on the other hand, both pay various taxes to the Government.
-And thus this is the third channel where money flows to the government by way of taxes, surcharge, etc. from both these segments.
+Individuals and households, on the one hand, and firms, on the other hand, both pay various taxes to the Government.
+And thus, this is the third channel where money flows to the government by way of taxes, surcharges, etc., from both these segments – a three-sector model.
 Apart from receiving money, the government also pays back money to businesses and individuals too in various forms.

-With globalization is the norm now, we can not rule out the foreign sector.
+With globalization being the norm now, we can not rule out the foreign sector.
 So, the foreign sector or the international trade gets included in the four-sector model diagram.
-The foreign sector also adds to the movement of goods and services through the marketplace by way of exports and imports.
+The foreign sector also adds to the movement of goods and services through the marketplace through exports and imports.
 It results in a flow of foreign exchange in the economy.
 The factors of production also get involved and either get paid for their services or pay for consuming the goods and services.

 For efficient and successful running of all these four segments, one crucial segment or part is the financial market/segment.
-All the three segments of the economy – individuals, businesses, and the Government has to depend on the financial sector.
-This could be for deploying savings, borrowing loans, buying foreign exchanges, buying or selling financial instruments, and so on.
-We, therefore, add the financial sector as the last and final component in the circular-flow model and make it complete.
-Banks and financial institutions come into play and lend money to the general public which increases the money in their hands.
+All three segments of the economy – individuals, businesses, and the Government has to depend on the financial sector.
+This could be for deploying savings, borrowing loans, buying foreign exchanges, buying or selling financial instruments, etc. We, therefore, add the financial sector as the last and final component in the circular-flow model and make it complete – a five sector model.
+Banks and financial institutions come into play and lend money to the general public, which increases the money in their hands.
 They can engage in consumption and investment activities with that money.
-Also, they borrow from the public that may have a reverse effect.
+Also, they borrow from the public, which may have a reverse effect.
 Businesses and individuals save from their income and deposit it with these banks and financial institutions.

 Importance of the Concept of Circular-Flow Diagram Model